-At the time, a reverse mortgage seemed the perfect way to fund your financial goals.
+At the time you took it out, a reverse mortgage seemed like the best way to fund your financial goals.
 But perhaps circumstances have shifted or you’ve changed your mind.
 It’s not too late to back up (and out) before or after you sign your reverse mortgage paperwork.
 Regardless of what stage you’re in, yes, you can get out of a reverse mortgage.

-There’s a time and a place to trust your gut’s nagging doubts.
+There’s a time and a place to trust your gut.
 This is one of them.
 There are two important questions you should consider (or reconsider) when you’re thinking about backing out of a reverse mortgage.

 Nothing is final with a “cooling-off” period clause.
-Otherwise known as the right of rescission, this exit option gives homeowners three business days after signing the paperwork to reconsider without penalty.
+Otherwise known as the right of rescission, this exit option gives homeowners three business days after signing the paperwork to reconsider without penalty, no questions asked.
 Make sure you didn’t inadvertently waive your right of rescission.
-In certain circumstances, such as if the property is in foreclosure, homeowners opt to waive their right to rescission to speed up the paperwork in the first place.
+In certain circumstances, such as if the property is in foreclosure, homeowners opt to waive their right to rescission to speed up the paperwork.

-After all is said and done, you still have options to exit a reverse mortgage.
+After all is said and done, you still have options to back out of a reverse mortgage.

 The most expedient course of action is to repay the balance in full.
 The good news is reverse mortgages don’t typically have prepayment penalties.
 The not-so-good news is if you pay the loan back ASAP, you miss out on having that extra cash on hand.

 Paying off a reverse mortgage in order to get out of it is possible.
-There are at least three reliable ways to extricate you from this situation.
+There are at least four reliable ways to extricate you from this situation.

 Homeowners have the right and resources to change their minds.
 Exercise yours if that reverse mortgage—or lender—seems too good to be true.
-No matter what stage you’re at, there are options to exit a bad deal and turn that remorse right around.
-Home equity sharing can be a smart alternative to a reverse mortgage.
+No matter what stage you’re at, there are options to get out of a reverse mortgage get your financial situation back on a track that works for you.